achung89/react-futures/README.md

 ## Explainer

-React Futures is a collection of datatypes that allow syncronous-looking data manipulation of asynchronous data by suspending only when needed and deferring data manipulation until after the promise resolves.
+React Futures is a collection of types that allow syncronous-looking data manipulation of asynchronous data by suspending only when needed and deferring data manipulation until after the promise resolves.

 Ex.